Palivizumab: Clearance

+Society and Culture

 Cost

 Palivizumab is a relatively expensive medication, with a 100-mg vial ranging from $904 to $1866.
 Multiple studies done by both the manufacturer and independent researchers to determine the cost-effectiveness of palivizumab have found conflicting results.
 The heterogeneity between these studies makes them difficult to compare.
 Given that there is no consensus about the cost-effectiveness of palivizumab, usage largely depends on the location of care and individual risk factors.

-A 2013 meta-analysis reported that palivizumab prophylaxis was a dominant strategy with an incremental cost-effectiveness ratio of $2,526,203 per quality-adjusted life-year (QALY).
+A 2013 systematic review found a high level of variability in estimates of cost effectiveness for palivizumab prophylaxis.
+Some studies found that prophylaxis was a dominant strategy (meaning that it both provides clinical benefit and saves costs), up to an incremental cost-effectiveness ratio of $2,526,203 per quality-adjusted life-year (QALY).
 It also showed an incremental cost-effectiveness ratio for preterm infants between $5188 and $791,265 per QALY, from the payer perspective.
 However, as previously stated, the cost-effectiveness of palivizumab is undecided, and this meta-analysis is only one example of society can benefit from palivizumab prophylaxis.